edbmiller/spython/README.md

 ## To-do eventually...

- - fix memory leaks
+ - free our memory at some point :P
- - add some builtins e.g. `print`
- - add reference counting
+ - refcounting